JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ## Database Connection

 The first thing you need to do to use the database versioning features is to create a DB connection.
-The correct way to do it and possible issues are described in the separate <a href="https://www.jpa-buddy.com/documentation/database-connections/" target="_blank">documentation</a>.
+A separate <a href="https://www.jpa-buddy.com/documentation/database-connections/" target="_blank">documentation</a> describes how to do this correctly and mentions any possible problems you may encounter.
 Check it out to learn more.

 ## Library Support